IndiePython/nodezator/nodezator/rectsman/doctests/introduction.test.md

 ## Main goal and alternative usage

-The rectsman package provide two important objects used to make any instance containing multiple rects to behave as if it had a single rect.
+The rectsman package provides two important objects used to make any instance containing multiple rects to behave as if it had a single rect.

 The first object is a property called `rect_property`.
 It has a getter and setter implementation and was created to be injected in custom classes' in their "rect" class attribute so that it acts as the "rect" property of the class' instances.